areleu/vencopy/docs/software/classes.rst

 Since the analytical focus of the framework lies on a regional level (NUTS1-NUTS0), the infrastructure model is kept simple in the current version.
-Charging availability is allocated based on a binary TRUE/FALSE mapping to a respective trip purpose in the VencoPy-config.
+Charging availability is allocated based on a binary TRUE/FALSE mapping to a respective trip purpose in the venco.py-config.
 Thus, different scenarios describing different charging availabilities, e.g. at home or at home and at work etc. can be distinguished, but neither a regional differentiation nor a charging availability probability or distribution are assumed.
 At the end of the application of the GridModeler, a given parking purpose diary